chrismatthieu/GWOBHub/README.markdown

 AhnHub.com
 ==========

-AhnHub is a Github-based site for sharing Adhearsion components with the greater Adhearsion community.
+GWOBHub is a Github-based site for sharing GWOB applications with the greater GWOB community.

-When you create a new Adhearsion component and upload it to Github, notifying AhnHub of your component is as simple as making `http://ahnhub.com` a post-receive hook for the repository.
-When you commit to the project, Github will POST information about your repository to AhnHub.
-Thanks to Github, Ahnhub will always be up to date.
+When you create a new GWOB app and upload it to Github, notifying GWOBHub of your app is as simple as making `http://gwob.heroku.com` a post-receive hook for the repository.
+When you commit to the project, Github will POST information about your repository to GWOBHub.
+Thanks to Github, GWOBHub will always be up to date.

 Generating fake development data
 ----------